ALLIES ASSAULT NORMANDY’S BEACHES

 Operation Overlord: D-Day convoy, English ChannelOperation Overlord: Landing craft approaching Omaha Beach, June 6, 1944

-Left: A large landing craft convoy crosses the English Channel in heavy seas on June 6, 1944, part of the greatest amphibious assault ever mounted.
+Left: A large flotilla of landing craft crosses the English Channel in heavy seas on June 6, 1944, part of the greatest amphibious assault ever mounted.
 The majority of troops who landed on the D‑Day beaches were from Great Britain and Canada (75,215) followed by the U.S. (57,500).
 Close to 5,000 troops from other Allied countries participated in the D‑Day landings and the ensuing Battle of Normandy (June 6 to August 30, 1944).
 They were drawn from Australia, Belgium, Czechoslovakia, France, Greece, the Netherlands, New Zealand, Norway, and Poland.

-Operation Overlord: "Into the Jaws of Death," Omaha Beach, June 6, 1944Operation Overlord: Omaha Beach survivors
+Operation Overlord: "Into the Jaws of Death," Omaha Beach, June 6, 1944Operation Overlord: Omaha Beach survivors, June 7, 1944

 Left: “Into the Jaws of Death” is the description of this colorized image taken by Chief Photographer’s Mate Robert Sargent of the United States Coast Guard.
 Taken at 7:40 on the morning of June 6, it is one of the most widely reproduced photographs of the D‑Day landings.
 It depicts heavily laden troops of Company E, 16th Infantry Regiment, 1st Infantry Division—the Big Red One—departing their LCVP and wading through waist-deep water and under no cover toward the heavily fortified Easy Red sector of Omaha Beach.
 All around the men artillery and mortar shells exploded in the surf and machine-gun bullets whizzed by or tore them to bits, reddening the water with their blood.
-A preliminary wave of U.S. Eighth Air Force heavy bombers (B‑17 Flying Fortresses and B‑24 Liberators), flying over low overcast, had not even scratched the German defenses, much less created the promised instant foxholes (bomb craters), on the 3.5‑mile/5.6‑km stretch of exposed, concave-curved beach—the 13,000 bombs dropped missed their target by 3 miles/4.8 km, causing casualties only among Norman cows.
+A preliminary wave of U.S. Eighth Air Force heavy bombers (B‑17 Flying Fortresses and B‑24 Liberators), flying over low overcast, had not even scratched the German defenses, much less created the promised instant foxholes (bomb craters), on the 3.5‑mile/5.6‑km stretch of exposed, concave-curved beach—the 13,000 bombs dropped missed their target by 3 miles/4.8 km, causing casualties only among brown and white Norman cows.
 The battle-hardened U.S. 1st Infantry Division and the untested 29th Infantry Division suffered around 2,000 killed or wounded (two-thirds of Company E, the soldiers seen in Sargent’s photograph, were among the casualties) as they advanced up Omaha Beach through minefields into 4 batteries of artillery, 18 antitank guns, 6 mortar pits, 35 rocket launcher sites, 8 concrete bunkers, 35 pillboxes, and 85 machine-gun nests.
 A high casualty rate of officers and NCOs left many low-ranking soldiers leaderless and confused on the invasion beach.
 Some of these soldiers were given field promotions by process of elimination.
 German forward units reported to headquarters that the invasion had been halted at the water’s edge, though by 12:30 p.m. there were 18,772 men on Omaha Beach with thousands more arriving each succeeding hour.

 Operation Overlord: British Second Army, Sword Beach, June 6, 1944Operation Overlord: Royal Canadian Navy commandos, Juno Beach, June 6, 1944

-Left: Men from the 3rd Infantry Division, British Second Army wait to move off Queen White section, Sword Beach, while under murderous enemy fire on the hazy morning of June 6.
+Left: Men from the 3rd British Infantry Division, British Second Army wait to move off Queen White section, Sword Beach, while under murderous enemy fire on the hazy morning of June 6.
 By nightfall the British had 28,850 men and 2,603 vehicles ashore, their 6th Airborne Division having seized the Orne River bridges, a principle objective that day, in a classic operation.
 Estimates of British casualties on D‑Day are between 2,500 and 3,000, including 650 from the 6th Airborne Division alone.
 The first Allied soldier to fire a shot on D‑Day and ironically the first to be killed in action was a platoon leader from the 6th Airborne Division.
-On the morning of D+1 the 3rd Infantry Division linked up with Canadian troops from Juno Beach to the west.
+On the morning of D+1 the 3rd British Infantry Division linked up with Canadian troops from Juno Beach to the west.

 Right: Personnel of Royal Canadian Navy Beach Commando “W” land on Mike section of Juno Beach of the Normandy beachhead, June 6.
 Juno was the most exposed but smallest of the five invasion beaches, and the opposition awaiting the 3rd Canadian Infantry Division and the 2nd Canadian Armored Brigade in the form of close-in rifles, machine guns, antitank guns, and mortars was believed greater than that facing any other Allied force.
 As had happened at Omaha Beach, the Allied aerial bombardment mostly missed Juno’s defenders due to low clouds and increasing dust from the bombing itself.
 Naval guns were unable to neutralize German concrete defenses.
 By the time they had secured Juno Beach several days later and defeated several strong German armored counterattacks, one in six Canadians was dead (335) or wounded (611).
 Nearly half the casualties occurred in the first hour of the beach assault.
 Deposited on the Canadian beaches were 3,200 vehicles and 2,500 tons of materiel.